evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 513 km (319 miles), with an energy consumption rate of 11.5 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 170 kW.
-Charging from 0% to 100% takes approximately 70 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 78 kW.
+Charging from 0% to 100% takes approximately 70 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed of 78 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 49%.
 This results in an effective charging speed, including time lost, of 83 kW, with each charging session taking about 20 minutes and 31 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 17 kWh/100 km, the trip would take approximately 9 hours and 41 minutes.
 This journey would require four charging stops from 3% to 51%, with a total charging time of 82 minutes.